-- On the Select creation type tab, select Create a new virtual machine and click Next. - 4.
+- 3. On the Select creation type tab, select Create a new virtual machine and click Next. - 4.
 On the Select a name and guest OS tab, do the following - Type the required name of a new virtual machine in the Name field.
-The virtual machine name must be unique within each ESXi instance, and can contain up to 80 characters. - Compatibility: ESXi 6.0 or later virtual machine. - Guest OS family: Linux. - Guest OS version: CentOS 4/5/6/7 (64-bit). - Click Next. - 6.
-On the Select storage tab, select the appropriate datastore location, and click Next.
+The virtual machine name must be unique within each ESXi instance, and can contain up to 80 characters. - Compatibility: ESXi 7.0 and 8.0. - Guest OS family: Linux. - Guest OS version: Red Hat Enterprise Linux Version 7 (64 bit) and above.